xt0fer/SolnZipRISC1/README.md

 load a .zas file into memory and start execution at 0x0000.
 A common thing to do is to load 0x0000 with a `BRA aa` which allows for data to be loaded into low memory locations. `aa` would be a label like "start" or "main" where the actual code is.

-The Simulator then essentially does this: (remember, PS is the Program Counter, the IR is the instruction register)
+The Simulator then essentially does this: (remember, PC is the Program Counter, the IR is the instruction register)

 ```
 cpuRunning = true
-PC = 0
+PC = 0 // 0x0000
-while (cpuRunning == true)
+while (cpuRunning == true) {
-    load IR with contents of Memory[PC]
+    IR = memory[PC] //load IR with contents of Memory[PC]
     PC += 1
-    Decode and Execute instruction in IR
+    decodeAndExecute(IR) //Decode and Execute instruction in IR
     // the HLT instruction sets cpuRunning = false
+}
 // dump the cpu and memory final state
 ```

-So, finish up all the instructions, and write some tests to test your instructions.
+So, finish up all the instructions in the Engine class, and write some tests to test your instructions.
+You'll need to learn the assembly language format and what the instructions are supposed to do.

 Then, think about these ideas...